 The Health Data System Page

 HDS makes it easy to find your way around.
-All of the pages have a similar look and feel.
+All pages have a similar look and feel.
 The topics in this section point out the parts of the page and their use.

 The HDS page has three major elements: page banner, sidebar, and content space.
 The largest element of the page—the content space—displays the content of the selected module.